-Are you feeling sad, depressed or numb?
+Are you feeling sad, depressed, or numb?
 Looking for quotes that might describe your mental state?
-We have rounded up the best feeling numb quotes, sayings, captions (with images and pictures) which you can resonate with.
+We have rounded up the best feeling numb quotes, sayings, and captions (with images and pictures) that you can resonate with.

 It’s a state where you can’t feel emotions anymore.
-You feel so hopeless and empty that you stopping feeling anything.
+You feel so hopeless and empty that you stop feeling anything.

-Often, in life there comes a point when the whole world and its existence seems so meaningless.
-You may feel everything is unnecessary and this may fill you deep down with an emptiness which is unexplainable to others.
+Often, in life there comes a point when the whole world and its existence seem so meaningless.
+You may feel everything is unnecessary and this may fill you deep down with an emptiness that is unexplainable to others.

 Feeling numb can often be an indicator that something deeper is going on and could be a symptom of depression or a mental health condition.
 Feeling emotionally numb can make it hard to connect with others, which creates loneliness or a sense of isolation in your experience.

 - “Stop it now.
 I feel numb.” – Ak

 - “I felt so much, that I started to feel nothing.” – Unknown

 - “My heart hurts, and I’m in a drowsy, numb state.”

 - “Feeling must have rendered her numb.” – Mary Lawson

 - “This is how it feels now…. blankness, numbness, nothing.” – Liar by Justine Larbalestier